Oscar H. Banker

-Oscar H. Banker (born Asatour Sarafian; May 31, 1895 – January 1979) was an Armenian American inventor who patented a number of works, including an automatic transmission for automobiles, the needleless inoculation gun, the primary controls of the first Sikorsky helicopter, and power steering.
+Oscar H. Banker (born Asatour Sarafian; May 31, 1895– January 1979) was an Armenian American inventor who patented a number of works, including an automatic transmission for automobiles, the needleless inoculation gun, the primary controls of the first Sikorsky helicopter, and power steering.
 He is considered by some as the "father of automatic transmission."
-He is accredited as the inventor of the first practical automatic transmission, though Alfred Horner Munro of Canada patented an automatic transmission 14 years before Banker.
-(Munro's invention relied on the medium of compressed air and therefore lacked power and was never developed commercially.)
+He is accredited as the inventor of the first practical automatic transmission.

 Life and career

-Oscar Banker was born Asatour Sarafian in the Ottoman Empire in 1895 to an Armenian family.
-His family survived the Hamidian Massacres of the 1890s.
-Sarafian, who was an infant at the time, became sick and was not expected to live due to the lack of caregiving by his mother, who became traumatized from the massacres.
-His father saved the child's life by using a goat's udder as a feeding bottle in order to feed him grape juice.
-This technique ultimately brought Asatour back to full health.
+An Armenian by descent, Oscar Banker was born as Asadur Sarafyan in the Güneşli village of Kayseri in the Ottoman Empire in 1895.

-Asatour left the Ottoman Empire as a teenager and settled in Chicago.
+Asadur left the Ottoman Empire as a teenager and settled in Chicago.
 After his arrival in Ellis Island and subsequent settlement, Asatour Sarafian took up the name Oscar Banker and began working for a shop that specialized in machinery.
 While working at the machine shop, Banker invented a saw-filing machine.
 After his first invention, Banker dedicated his life to inventing.

 When General Motors incorporated the semi-automatic transmission system, the mechanism had many flaws.
-Oscar Banker proposed an automatic transmission system for the company that would be more safe and durable.
+Oscar Banker proposed an automatic transmission system for the company that would be safer and more durable.
 After battling for eight years with automobile engineering companies, Banker's proposition was accepted and his automatic transmission was adopted by General Motors.
 Eventually, Banker came to be known as "the man who made [consumer advocate] Ralph Nader."
 He was also mentioned in Ralph Nader's book Unsafe at Any Speed.